dasisdormax/cs2-multiserver/README.md

+## Getting Help

+Please read this README-File and the FAQ at <https://github.com/dasisdormax/cs2-multiserver/wiki/FAQ>.

 ## About this project

 *cs2-multiserver* is an administration tool for CS2 that helps you with the setup, configuration and control of your server(s).